-ECON 101 (Principles of Microeconomics) and ECON 102 (Principles of Macroeconomics) are the complementary set of foundation courses in economics.
-Both are lecture and discussion courses, with usually between twenty and thirty students in each section.
-The introductory courses survey theories of producer and consumer behavior and show how these theories can be used to predict the consequences of individual, business, and government actions.
+ECON 101 and 102 are the complementary set of foundation courses in economics.
+Both are lecture and discussion courses.
+The introductory courses survey theories of producer and consumer behavior and show how these theories can be used to predict the consequences of individual, business and government actions.
 Current public-policy issues are also studied.
 Different instructors teach sections of these courses using different teaching styles.
 All sections, however, feature several examinations each semester, and in most sections there are also homework assignments or quizzes.
 In addition to a major text, most sections also introduce readings about current issues.
-These courses are an excellent introduction to economics for those who plan no further work in the discipline, but they are also the foundation and prerequisites for all upper-level courses and the first courses in the economics major.
+These courses are an excellent introduction to economics for those who plan no further work in the discipline, but they also are the foundation and prerequisite for all upper-level courses and the first courses in the economics major.

-Can economics majors participate in off-campus study in the junior year?
-Yes, but those who plan to major in economics and study off campus should seriously consider enrolling in ECON 101 and 102 as first-year students and ECON 201 and 202 (intermediate economic theory) as second-year students to provide a sound base for off-campus study.
+Economics majors can participate in off-campus study in the junior year.
+However, those who plan to major in economics and study off campus should seriously consider enrolling in ECON 101 and 102 as first-year students and ECON 201 and 202 as sophomores to provide a sound base for off-campus study.

-The Senior Exercise involves a systematic effort to understand social behavior using economic principles.
-The exercise allows majors to gain an appreciation of the integrity of economics as a discipline.
-Majors must answer two essay questions.
+The Senior Capstone involves a systematic effort to understand social behavior using economic principles.
+The capstone allows majors to gain an appreciation of the integrity of economics as a discipline.
 Students typically sit for the closed-book exam during the spring semester.
-Honors majors must answer an additional essay question.
+Honors majors typically must answer an additional essay question.
 An honors oral examination is conducted by an outside examiner.

 The Honors Program in economics provides an opportunity for more independent research and study than is available in regular courses of study.
-Honors candidates are required to participate in both the junior and senior honors seminars, and in ECON205 (Empirical Economics).
+Honors candidates must have completed ECON 201, 202 and 205 prior to their senior year.
+Students must also participate in the Honors seminar ECON 375 in the fall of their senior year.
 In the honors seminars, students present and discuss with their peers the results of their research.
-Those interested in the Honors Program should discuss this possibility with a member of the department.
+A minimum departmental GPA of 3.5 and a minimum cumulative GPA of 3.33 is required for honors.
+Those interested in the Honors Program should discuss this possibility with the department chair.